-The Department of Excise and Licenses or its designated agent can order a licensee to appear at the department to discuss alleged violations of the state liquor code and/or violations of local ordinances and/or violations of department policies and procedures.
-During an order in, the department provides fair warning about non-compliant conduct and admonishes a licensee to take corrective action.
-The department can require a licensee to agree to correct non-compliant conduct or be subject to further disciplinary action.
+The Department of Excise and Licenses or its designated agent can order a licensee to appear at the Department to discuss alleged violations of the state liquor code and/or violations of local ordinances and/or violations of department policies and procedures.
+During an order in, the Department provides fair warning about non-compliant conduct.
+It admonishes a licensee to take corrective action.
+The Department can require a licensee to agree to correct non-compliant conduct.
+Otherwise, it is subject to further disciplinary action.

-The department can issue a show-cause order to any licensee who is alleged to have violated any federal, state, or local laws and city ordinances or any regulations or procedures governing the conduct of liquor-licensed establishments.
-The department will provide the licensee a copy of a show-cause order.
+The Department can issue a show-cause order to any licensee who is alleged to have violated any federal, state, or local laws and city ordinances or any regulations or procedures governing the conduct of liquor-licensed establishments.
+The Department will provide the licensee a copy of a show-cause order.
 The order will include the basis of the complaint.
-It will also include notice of the date and time of a hearing where the licensee must show-cause why its license should not be suspended or revoked.
-The city bears the burden of proof for the basis of the show cause order.
-The licensing authority can administer oaths and issue subpoenas to require the presence of people and the production of papers, books, and records necessary for any hearing.
+It will also include notice of the date and time of a hearing.
+At the hearing, the licensee must show-cause why their license should not be suspended or revoked.
+The city bears the burden of proof for the basis of the show-cause order.
+The licensing authority can administer oaths and issue subpoenas.
+They would require the presence of people and the production of papers, books, and records necessary for any hearing.

 A licensee must comply with notice requirements mandated by state law and/or regulations, and/or local ordinances, and/or agency policies and procedures.
 If a licensee fails to do so, the Department of Excise and Licenses will take further appropriate administrative action.

 Public hearing process